-Learn how to upgrade your company file so it works in newer versions of QuickBooks Desktop Pro, Premier, or Enterprise.
+Learn how to update your company file so it works in newer versions of QuickBooks Desktop Pro, Premier, or Enterprise.

-If you upgrade to a newer version (year) of QuickBooks Desktop, you’ll also need to upgrade your company files.
-You only have to upgrade a company file once.
+If you upgrade to a newer version (year) of QuickBooks Desktop, you’ll also need to update your company files.
+You only have to do so once.

-Here’s how to upgrade your older company file to work in a newer version of QuickBooks Desktop.
+Here’s how to update your older company file to work in a newer version of QuickBooks Desktop.

-If you use any other Intuit hosting service to run QuickBooks, reach out to them directly to upgrade your files.
+If you use any other Intuit hosting service to run QuickBooks, reach out to them directly to update your files.

 - Open your original version of QuickBooks.
-Then open the company file you want to upgrade.
+Then open the company file you want to update.

 - Press F2 to open the Product Information window.

 - Look in the File Information section.
-Note where you save your company file on your computer.
+Make a note of where you save your company file on your computer.

-- Make sure all users log out of your company file.
+- Make sure all users sign out of your company file.

 - Open your new version of QuickBooks Desktop.

-- Browse your computer for your company file.
+- Find your company file.
 Select it and then select Open.

-- Sign in to your company file as an admin user.
+- Sign in to your company file as the admin user.

 - When QuickBooks finishes, select Done.

-Note: If the upgrade fails and you can't open the file, restore the backup from step 7 and try once more.
-If the upgrade fails again, contact customer support.
+Note: If the move fails and you can't open the file, restore the backup from step 6 and try again.
+If the move fails again, contact customer support.

 You can now open your company file in your new version of QuickBooks Desktop.
 If you keep your company files on a server, you can now move them back.